saymrwulf/uhd/notes.md

 2014-02-25T17:18:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (uhd) 2014-02-25T07:11:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2014-02-27T07:33:00 - Minor doc updates: linking to article on quantization (uhd)
+2003 paper) (uhd) 2014-02-25T07:11:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2014-02-27T07:33:00 - Minor doc updates: linking to article on quantization (uhd) 2014-02-27T22:32:00 - Implementing approach from a new paper read last night (uhd)